Preventing your hens from feather pecking

-Jess Stokes, Animal Welfare Advisor, explains what you need to consider to prevent feather pecking in your flock.
+Animal welfare advisor Jess Stokes explains what you need to consider to prevent feather pecking in your flock.

-Feather pecking can be caused by many factors.
-The susceptibility of birds will depend on a range of variables within their environment.
-In terms of reducing the likelihood of feather pecking in your flock, the key areas to focus on are:
+The susceptibility of birds to feather pecking depends on a range of variables in their environment.
+To prevent it, the key areas to focus on are:

 - maintaining dry friable litter for all hens to dustbathe and forage in